plasmacel/makekit/manual/COMMANDS.md

 #### `mk bundle <EXECUTABLES> [-R <SEARCH_PATHS>] [-F] [-S]`

 Create a portable, self-containing package, a so-called bundle.
-All paths are semicolon (`;`) delmited.
+The list of executable and/or paths must be semicolon (`;`) delimited.

 Arguments